 Problem addressed: A problem is addressed or managed when it is evaluated or treated at the encounter by the physician or other qualified healthcare provider reporting the service.
 This includes consideration of further testing or treatment that may not be elected by virtue of risk/benefit analysis or patient/parent/guardian/surrogate choice.
-Notation in the patient's medical record that another professional is managing the problem without additional assessment or care coordination documented does not qualify as being addressed or managed by the physician or other qualified healthcare professional reporting the service.
-Referral without evaluation (by history, examination, or diagnostic study[ies]) or consideration of treatment does not qualify as being addressed or managed by the physician or other qualified health care professional reporting the service.
+Notation in the patient's medical record that another professional is managing the problem without additional assessment or care coordination documented does not qualify as being addressed or managed by the physician or other qualified healthcare provider reporting the service.
+Referral without evaluation (by history, examination, or diagnostic study[ies]) or consideration of treatment does not qualify as being addressed or managed by the physician or other qualified healthcare provider reporting the service.
 For hospital inpatient and observation care services the problem addressed is the problem status on the date of the encounter, which may be significantly different than on admission.
-It is the problem being managed or co-managed by the reporting physician or other qualified health care professional or co-managed by the reporting physician or other qualified health care professional negative of the encounter, which may be significantly different than on admission.
-It is the problem being managed or co-managed by the reporting physician or other qualified health care professional or co-managed by the reporting physician or other qualified health care professional or co-managed by the reporting physician or other qualified health care professional or co-managed by the reporting physician or other qualified health care professional or co-managed by the reporting physician or other qualified health care professional and may not be the cause of admission or continued stay.
+It is the problem being managed or co-managed by the reporting physician or other qualified healthcare provider reporting the service.

-Minimal problem: A problem that may not require the presence of the physician or other qualified healthcare professional, but the service is provided under the physician's or other qualified health care professional's supervision (see CPT codes 99211, 99281).
+Minimal problem: A problem that may not require the presence of the physician or other qualified healthcare provider, but the service is provided under the physician's or other qualified healthcare provider's supervision (see CPT codes 99211, 99281).